pikapikapikaori/pikapikapi-blog/docs/en-us/About.md

 >Still wouldst thou sing, and I have ears in vain --\
 >To thy high requiem become a sod.

-Dream to be a person who holds love of wisdom and beauty.
+Dream of becoming a person who holds love of wisdom and beauty.

 ## About This Blog